 The Center for Reproductive Rights—with the ACLU and the ACLU of Arkansas—filed a lawsuit on June 20, 2017 in federal district court challenging four abortion restrictions passed in Arkansas this year: (i) a ban of the safest method of second-trimester abortion, (ii) a measure that prohibits a woman from obtaining an abortion until her physician has spent an undefined amount of “time and effort” to obtain her medical records relating to her “entire pregnancy history,” (iii) a measure that would force doctors to notify a woman’s family members about their right to participate in the disposition of tissue from her abortion or miscarriage, and (iv) a measure that would disclose the names and additional information of women under the age of 17 seeking abortion care to local law enforcement.
 On August 4, the trial court granted our request for a preliminary injunction, blocking all four restrictions from taking effect.

 On August 25, 2017, the State filed an appeal of the preliminary injunction with the U.S. Court of Appeals for the Eighth Circuit.
-Oral argument took place in December 2018 and we are now awaiting a ruling.
+Oral argument took place in December 2018 and on August 7, 2020, the appellate court vacated the injunction and remanded the case back to the district court for reconsideration.